dbackspace/ImprovePerformanceTricks/README.md

 ✔️ Remove `Log` in loop

 ✔️ Prevent using `file.exist()` because it's very expensive call
+- Can use it after do operation like as `renameTo`, instead check as a pre-action.

 ✔️ Reduce unnecessary call get data in loop
+- Prepare get list or large data variable outside loop, and use it, instead get it on each step of loop.

 ✔️ Add key/params for refresh or sync data when you need, not always
 - Avoid call many request to Repository/DAO: using one call to insert/delete a list, instead call each request for an insert/delete command (if posible).